wischerdson/html-meta/README.md

 echo $icon->url // https://google.com/favicon.ico
 ```

-> Always pass the `url` parameter when using raw HTML to correctly resolve relative paths.
+> Always pass the `url` parameter when using raw HTML to resolve relative paths correctly.

 ### Using a Custom Request Object